 QuickSearch is the simple search option at the top of the Libraries homepage.
 It provides quick access to the library catalog and most (but not all) of the databases.
 There are pros and cons.
 It searches a very wide range of resources in a variety of formats.
 But your search options are somewhat limited.
+And searching across so many resources can produce are very large, even overwhelming search result.

 See the Find Articles and the Find Primary Sources tabs to learn about searching with more focus and precision in databases for American history